MHT CET Exam Pattern

 It is important to keep in mind that the analysis of previous year's papers will help you to understand the type of questions that are asked in the exam, but it does not guarantee that the same pattern or type of questions will be asked in the upcoming year.
 It's always better to be well-prepared for all possible scenarios.

-Each right answer carries two marks and there is no negative marking for incorrect or unanswered questions.
+Each right answer carries 2 mark each for Mathematics and other subjects is 1 and there is no negative marking for incorrect or unanswered questions.

 The MHT CET exam is for 100 marks for each subject